kazurayam/CompositeExecutionProfileInKatalonStudio/README2.md

 1. I will have the `default` Execution Profile empty.
 2. I will create an Execution Profile named `ProductionEnv`.
 It will contain a GlobalVariable named `URL` with value `http://demoaut.katalon.com/`.
 3. I will create another Execution Profile named `MimicEnv`.
 It will contain a GlobalVariable named `URL` with value `http://demoaut-mimic.kazurayam.com/`.
-4. I will write a Test Case named `mininal`.
-The code will be as follows:
+4. I will write a Test Case named `mininal` while selecting the `default` profile.
+The script code will be as follows:
 ```
 import com.kms.katalon.core.webui.keyword.WebUiBuiltInKeywords as WebUI
 import internal.GlobalVariable as GlobalVariable